cptanalatriste/techdebt-game-model/README.md

 # Equilibrium Analysis for Technical Debt

+*For an in-depht discussion of our empirical game-theoretic model, you can read our paper in the Journal of Systems and Software: https://www.sciencedirect.com/science/article/pii/S0164121219301980*

 This model can generate the payoff values for a payoff matrix representing technical debt.
 After triggering the script `payoffbuilder.py`, the payoff information per strategy profile will be stored in the file `payoff_table_builder.log`.
 This values can be later ported to a game solver like [Gambit](http://www.gambit-project.org/) to obtain its Nash Equilibrium.